10 Popular Ecuadorian Desserts and Sweets w/ Recipes

-A Gringo’s Guide to Traditional Ecuadorian Pastries and Desserts
+A Traveler’s Guide to Traditional Ecuadorian Pastries and Desserts

 Even as a long-time resident of Ecuador, a sometime restaurant cook, and a foodie in general, researching this article was a real eye-opener.
 For one thing, I don’t particularly like sweet stuff and don’t go out of my way to taste new types.

-For another, most convenience stores here sell pretty much the same stuff as you’ll find in Europe or North America: Nestlé chocolates, ice cream under the several brands owned by Unilever, Oreo cookies.
-It really is a minor tragedy that fine chocolate isn’t appreciated more here, especially given that Ecuador is one of the major producers of premium cacao beans.
+For another, most convenience stores here sell the same stuff you’ll find in Europe or North America: Nestlé chocolates, ice cream under the several brands owned by Unilever, and Oreo cookies.
+It is a minor tragedy that fine chocolate isn’t appreciated more here, especially given that Ecuador is one of the major producers of premium cacao beans.

-Ecuadorians do like their sweets, but don’t seem to show much preference for traditional desserts.
-At the three (!) bakeries within walking distance of my home, what you find is mostly Western-style cakes, donuts, and sweet buns.
+Ecuadorians like their sweets but don’t seem to show much preference for traditional desserts.
+You find primarily Western-style cakes, donuts, and sweet buns at the three (!) bakeries within walking distance of my home.

 1. Melcocha (Sugarcane Candy)

 Melcocha is an incredible handmade candy made with panela.
-It is known as alfeñique in Spain, and was previously called al-fanid in Moorish Iberia.
-In Ecuador, it’s mostly associated with the resort town of Baños but can be found all over the country.
+It is known as alfeñique in Spain and was initially called al-fanid in Moorish Iberia.
+In Ecuador, it’s primarily associated with the resort town of Baños but can be found nationwide.

 2. Huevos Mollos (Creamy Candy Eggs)

 Huevos mollos are sweet little balls of heaven.
-In Manabi, Ecuadorian families make a living preparing these yummy desserts, alongside troliches; a similar recipe minus the egg.
+In Manabi, Ecuadorian families make a living preparing these yummy desserts alongside troliches, made with a similar recipe minus the egg.

 4. Alfajores (Caramel Cookies)